ngonzalvez/noi/README.md

 `noijs` is a library that helps you scaffold files using templates you define.
 Its aim is to be a simple solution, that allows you to define a template in a couple of minutes and automate some of the work you have to do as a software developer.

 ### Why using it?
 I'm super lazy, and I hate doing repetitive work.
 If it can be automated, it should be.
 This is the main motivation behind `noijs`.
-I realized that there were thing that I always had to do, pretty much every day at work.
+I realized that there were some things that I always had to do pretty much every day at work.
 Let me give you a few examples:

 - Creating components when working on a react app.
 - Implementing new endpoints when working in the backend.
 - Integrating said components to request the data from those endpoints.

-If think of it, usually this files have a very well defined structure.
+If you think of it, usually these files have a very well defined structure.
 For example, a react component would look something like:

 ```tsx
 import {FC} from 'react';